 While there is no sure-fire way to cure plant transplant shock, there are things you can do to minimize the transplant shock in plants.

-Add some sugar – Believe or not, studies have shown that a weak sugar and water solution made with plain sugar from the grocery store given to a plant after transplanting can help recovery time for transplant shock in plants.
+Add some sugar – Believe it or not, studies have shown that a weak sugar and water solution made with plain sugar from the grocery store given to a plant after transplanting can help recovery time for transplant shock in plants.
 It can also be used as a transplant shock preventer if applied at the time of transplanting.
 It only helps with some plants but, as this will not harm the plant, it is worth a try.

 Trim back the plant – Trimming back the plant allows the plant to focus on regrowing its roots.
 In perennials, trim back about one-third of the plant.
 In annuals, if the plant is a bush type, trim back one-third of the plant.
 If it is a plant with a main stem, cut off half of each leaf.

 Keep roots moist – Keep the soil well-watered, but make sure that the plant has good drainage and is not in standing water.